 Why designs by Larissa Pascale Binder matter?

-Larissa Pascale Binder developed the collection, “My haters are like stars – nobody can count them”, after being moved by two events in 2020: the demonstrations after the death of George Floyd; and seeing garments lying on the floor like piles of rubbish in the “capital of fashion”, Paris.
+Larissa Pascale Binder developed the collection, “my haters are like stars – nobody can count them”, after being moved by two events in 2020: the demonstrations after the death of George Floyd; and seeing garments lying in the street like piles of rubbish in the “capital of fashion”, Paris.

 “A Look at EDGE” curates a select few of Neo.Fashion.21 designers whose collections make socially relevant statements and offer storytelling through a fashion lens we don’t often see.
 By putting art and creativity first, Binder opens up a meaningful dialogue regarding harm to people and the planet.
 In this example, fashion can be viewed more that just a consumptive object.
 One that sends a clear message of purpose, while taking us to an imaginative artistic state.